OpenTechStrategies/torque/DESIGN.md

 `grouped_objects` and `description` in the Jinja template.

-Part 3 is an object that's added to the data passed to the template, which will always be in the name `<sheet_name>` for whatever sheet this Table of Contents belongs to.
-That object will be an dictionary mapping `key` of the object (based on the `key_column` when configured) to object itself for the template to use.
+Part 3 is an object that's added to the data passed to the template, which will always be in the name `<collection_name>` for whatever collection this Table of Contents belongs to.
+That object will be an dictionary mapping `key` of the object (based on the `key_field` when configured) to object itself for the template to use.
 The result of passing the object through the TOC Template defined by the MediaWiki instance is stored in the `toc_lines` variable, indexed by the same key.
 This allows users of the wiki to declare how the table of contents items look and feel, and what information is displayed.

-### JSON output from CSV rows for API
+### JSON output for API

 Torque also allows programmatic access of the data, throught the `torquedataconnect` API call.
 Any user with access can call into MediaWiki's API, using HTTP or a supporting library, and ask for a path.
-The response is a JSON document with a list of objects, each having a mapping of the header to cell data for a given row.
+The response is a JSON document with a list of objects, each having a mapping of the header to field data for a given document.
 This is redacted based on what that user has access to.

 This allows for outside software to use the document store Torque uses.
 Of course, outside sources can use the rest of MediaWiki's API to just render the wiki pages,